 > docker run alpine hostname b74ff46601af

-Since you don’t have the alpine Docker image on your computer now, Docker will download the tiny image from the Docker Hub, bring up a container from that image, send the command directly into the container and shut it down all in one swoop.
+Since you don’t have the alpine Docker image on your computer now, Docker on Windows will download the tiny image from the Docker Hub, bring up a container from that image, and send the command directly into the container and shut it down all in one swoop.

 If you’d like to keep the container running, you can also use the